hdsu-bioquant/sincellTE_2022/session1/01_scATAC-seq_ArchR.md

 In the case of ArchR the gene activity matrix if computed by the following steps:

-1. Creates a tile matrix  for each chromosome.
+1. Creates a tile matrix for each chromosome (default tile size is 500bp).
 2. Overlap these tiles with a user-defined gene window (default is 100 kb on either side of the gene)
 3. computes the distance from each tile (start or end) to the gene body or gene start.
-4. The distance from each tile to the gene is then converted to a distance weight using a user-defined accessibility model (default is e(-abs(distance)/5000) + e-1).
+4. The distance from each tile to the gene is then converted to a distance weight using a user-defined accessibility model (default is e^(-abs(distance)/5000) + e^(-1)).
 5. To help adjust for large differences in gene size, ArchR applies a separate weight for the inverse of the gene size (1 / gene size) and scales this inverse weight linearly from 1 to a user-defined hard maximum (default of 5).
 6. The corresponding distance and gene size weights are then multiplied by the number of Tn5 insertions within each tile and summed across all tiles within the gene window.